 All students must take and pass comprehensive examinations on their knowledge of the field of anthropology.
 The student will take three-hour written exams in at least three of the four subdisciplines.
 The selection of the three areas will be made in collaboration with the faculty advisor.
 All anthropology faculty will participate in composing the exam questions.
 The examinations are evaluated by the entire faculty of the department, and performance on the exam is certified by the student’s committee.

 All of the preceding requirements apply to the degree in general.
-There are then three options for completing the degree:
+There are then two options for completing the degree:

 - In the thesis option, the student writes a thesis based on original research.

 - In the non-thesis options, the student completes additional coursework.

 Any student interested in study beyond the master’s level should take the thesis option.

 We fund a high proportion of our first and second year MA students on graduate teaching assistantships.
 There also are university fellowships available to MA students.
 Contact Dr. Jason DeCaro (firstname.lastname@example.org), the director of graduate studies, for further information.